Virtual knots and links with unknotting index (n,m): Conclusion

 \section{Conclusion}

-This paper addresses the problem posed by A. Kaur et al. in \cite{kaur2019unknottingknot} regarding the existence of virtual knots with unknotting index $(n,m)$.
-We establish the infinite families of virtual knots with unknotting index $(n,m)$ for any given pair of non-negative integers $(n;m)$, and extend the findings to virtual links as well.
-Specifically, for pairs $(0,m)$ and $(1,m)$, we construct infinitely many prime virtual knots with unknotting index $(0,m)$ and $(1,m)$ respectively.
-It would be interesting to find a family of prime virtual knots with unknotting index $(n,m)$.
+In this paper, we address the challenge posed by K. Kaur et al. in \cite{kaur2019unknottingknot} concerning the existence of virtual knots with unknotting index $(n,m)$.
+We establish infinite families of $k(>1)$-component virtual links with unknotting index $(n,m)$, for any given pair of non-negative integers $(n,m)$.
+However, for $k=1$, proving the existence of a virtual knot with unknotting index $(n,m)$ remains difficult.
+Specifically, we identify infinite families of virtual knots with unknotting indices $(0,m)$ and $(1,0)$, respectively.
+For any pair $(n,m)$ of positive integers, we construct infinitely many distinct virtual knot diagrams with unknotting index $(n,m)$.

+Determining the unknotting index of the virtual knots corresponding to the diagrams constructed in Theorem~\ref{thm:(n,m)knots} presents a challenging problem.
+If we consider $n=1$ and $m=0$, then the diagram constructed in Theorem~\ref{thm:(n,m)knots} coincides with the diagram $D^{1,p}_{q,0}$ constructed in Theorem~\ref{thm:(1,0)knot}.
+By Theorem~\ref{thm:(1,0)knot}, $U(K)=U(D^{1,p}_{q,0})=U(D)=(1,0)$, where $K$ is the virtual knot corresponding to the diagram $D$.
+If we consider $n=0$ and $m\in \mathbb{N}$, then the diagram $D$ constructed in Theorem~\ref{thm:(n,m)knots} is equivalent to the diagram shown in Fig.~\ref{mnu2}.
+By Remark~\ref{rmk:(n,m)knot}, $U(K)=U(D)=(0,m)$, where $K$ is the virtual knot corresponding to the diagram $D$.\\ A natural question arises: For a virtual knot $K$ represented by the diagram $D$ constructed in Theorem 3.7, does $U(K)=U(D)$ hold for any pair of positive integers $(n,m)?$\\